jacobandreas/writing/_posts/2012-01-20-on-the-core-curriculum.md

 Columbia began to provide reasonable private-college amenities like dormitories and advising, when it was in fact the only compelling reason to come.

 While I'm obviously pleased to see our reputation improve (and watch the corresponding plummet in acceptance rates), there's a part of me that's sad to see that distinction vanish as we grow, in all respects, more and more like our peer institutions.
-It's particularly alarming to see the HYP from my application days swell into CHYPS -- it's inconceivable that one person could seriously want to go to all five, and I fear that our inclusion in the group marks the beginning of our transformation into an undifferentiated symbol of status.
+It's particularly alarming to see the HYP from my application days swell into CHYPS---it's inconceivable that one person could seriously want to go to all five, and I fear that our inclusion in the group marks the beginning of our transformation into an undifferentiated symbol of status.
 I imagine the sweet spot was probably the few years before I arrived, during which time we were selective but not prestigious, but I don't actually know whether the student experience then was better.

-[^2]: Certain after-parties of the Philolexian society excepted.
+[^2]: Certain after-parties of the Philolexian society possibly excepted.

 [^3]: And in those weeks when you haven't done the reading, wonders for your capacity to bullshit.
-It's certainly possible to survive the Core without reading a single book -- indeed, some instructors [encourage it](http://www.culpa.info/professors/84) -- but I managed to do about 80% without too much pain.
+It's certainly possible to survive the Core without reading a single book---indeed, some instructors [encourage it](http://www.culpa.info/professors/84)---but I managed to do about 80% without too much pain.
 I still seriously regret not staying up the extra couple of hours to finish <del>Mill</del> (finally read "On Liberty") and Ibn Khaldun.